Live a Creative Life

 Is there something more to this than the time I steal from everyday life to pursue my creative passions?
 And if so, what would a little bit more look like?

-Answer: As the days went by, I continued to work on this question.
+Answer: As the days passed, I continued working on this question.
 I asked myself, who do I know that lives a full creative life?
 And then it hit me, quite out of the blue.
 The answer is Children.
-Children live a creative life and here are the 9 ways they do it.
+Children live a creative life, and here are the nine ways they do it.

 1. Every day is a day to create.

 Creativity is hardwired into a child’s DNA.
-It is through creative living that they process information and learn about the world, their family, and their place in life.
+Through creative living, they process information and learn about the world, their family, and their place in life.

-You can see this creative living in the way they play with toys and their make-believe games.
-This creativity can leave them open to amazing possibilities like Santa Claus, the Easter Bunny, and the Tooth Fairy.
+You can see this creative living in how they play with toys and make-believe games.
+This creativity can open them to amazing possibilities like Santa Claus, the Easter Bunny, and the Tooth Fairy.

 2. Anything goes.

-Children, just write a story.
-They act out a "then this happens and you say that" play.
+Children, write a story.
+They act out a "then this happens, and you say that" play.
 They grab whatever object they want and call it what they need.

-Children know it is not in the rules but in the free space that we create.
+Children know it is not in the rules but in the free space we create.

-3. Nothing is perfect, and most things aren’t even that good.
+3. Nothing is perfect, and most things aren’t that good.

-I know that sounds harsh, but we have all worn the macaroni necklaces and before the age of about 4-6, we can’t really tell what anything they have drawn is.
-They bring to you with pure joy their creation and allow you to share in it.
-They don’t talk about how all the macaroni noodles on your necklace don’t match or that they spilled the glue.
+I know that sounds harsh, but we have all worn the macaroni necklaces and before the age of about 4 to 6, we can’t tell what anything they have drawn is.
+They bring their creation to you with pure joy and allow you to share in it.
+They don’t discuss how all the macaroni noodles on your necklace don’t match or that they spilled the glue.
 They don’t point out the places they erased or crossed out.
 They don’t care if a story doesn’t ‘make sense.’

 Creativity is less about the result and more about the creation.